-Years of safari experience into the design of the trucks.
-The trucks are built to comply with the latest South African transport and safety regulations.
+Years of safari experience have been put into the design of the trucks.
+They are built to comply with the latest South African transport and safety regulations.
 Your comfort is catered for with individual seats (with safety belts), ample legroom and large vertical sliding windows for unobstructed viewing and photography.
+They have 12 forward facing seats (the roof rack and a trailer is used for equipment and baggage).
+The trucks either have pull-out steps or a single rung of steps and grab handles to climb on/ off the vehicles.

-There are roof hatches for excellent "open" views and an integral cab and passenger compartment so contact with the driver is easy.
-Each truck also has large packing compartments, a built in kitchen, freezer, drinking water tank, interior lights and a gas stove (to minimise use of wood and destruction of forest areas).
-There is also a pullout set of steps into the passenger compartment, making access for clients easier.
+There are roof hatches for excellent 'open' views and an integral cab and passenger compartment so contact with the driver is easy.
+Each truck also has large packing compartments, a built in kitchen, freezer, interior lights and a gas stove (to minimise use of wood and destruction of forest areas).
 There is usually a bank of plug sockets in the vehicles.
 These plugs are the South African 3 round pin or 2 round pin with a hexagonal base.
-We also use minibuses for some small group safaris.
-All of our vehicles are bought new and serviced by Mercedes and Toyota agents, thus ensuring trouble free touring with backup support in practically every town in Southern Africa.